Key Facts About Thailand

 Thailand is a land of beautiful beach resorts and vegetation-covered mountains with incredible views.
 In fact, Thailand is home to some of the most diverse landscapes found anywhere.
 In the same country you can discover coral reefs in a tropical ocean as well as exotic jungle sceneries.
 An average of 6,000,000 tourists flock to Thailand every single year for these attractions and more.

-With a population of about 68 million, the number of Thailand residents grows every year.
+With a population of about 70 million people, the number of Thailand residents grows every year.
 The climate is known for, of course, being tropical.
 Warm and rainy from May to September, then dry and cool from November to March.
 The southern parts of Thailand are usually always humid and hot.

 Thailand is traditionally a Buddhist nation, and there was a time in Thai history when all men had to become Buddhist monks for even a short portion of their lives, before the age of 20.
 As one of the most significant tourist draws in all of Thailand, there are 35,000 temples located throughout the country, and Thailand is considered a land of temples.
 Many tourists come to Thailand to experience this deeply-embedded spirituality within the culture, and many are forever changed by the continuous presence of kindness found among the Thai people.